InsightSoftwareConsortium/ITKThinShellDemons/README.md

 > :warning: **This module requires to be compiled against an ITK version with**
 > - [PointSetToPointSetMetricWithIndexv4](https://github.com/InsightSoftwareConsortium/ITK/pull/2385)
 >
-> If you are compiling aginast an older version  use the ones inlcuded in this repositor marked with h/hxx-unused (remove the -unused).
+> If you are compiling against an older version  use the ones inlcuded in this repository marked with h/hxx-unused (remove the -unused).

 ## V4 version (TSHDv4)

-The v4 version is implemnted in ThinShellDemonsMetricv4.
+The v4 version is implemented in ThinShellDemonsMetricv4.
 With this approach different transformation can be combined with the thin shell regularization.
 For examples see:
 1. [Affine](./test/itkThinShellDemonsTestv4_Affine.cxx)
 2. [DisplacementField](./test/itkThinShellDemonsTestv4_Displacement.cxx)